elasticsoftworks/commc/README.md

 ## Overview

 *COMMON-C* is a collection of C libraries providing foundational low-level tools for software and game development.
-The project maintains strict **C89** compliance for maximum compatibility.

-*COMMON-C* is a collection of open source functions - both ported from existing projects and newly developed - reorganized into a unified framework.

 ## Project Scope